pschneider1968/pihole-bl-msft-telemetry-bsi/README.md

 I will try to check for updates and new lists on a regular basis, but I can't promise anything.
-As of today (Jan 6, 2023) the total number of blocked unique domains from all these lists is roughly 8.0 million.
+As of today (Jan 9, 2023) the total number of blocked unique domains from all 101 lists is roughly 8.0 million.

 You should be aware that importing these lists may take upto 10 minutes or even more, depending on